Yasaswini1807/MEETING_SUMMARIZER/README.md

 ---

-## 🎥 Demo
+## 🎥 Demo Video

-### ▶️ Project Demo Video

-Click the link below to watch the demo:

 [▶️ Watch Demo Video](MEETING_SUMMARIZER_LIVE_DEMO.mp4)

-> GitHub may download the video instead of playing it inline depending on file size.
+ GitHub may download the video instead of playing it inline depending on file size.

 ---